Ask yourself the following questions:

 If you plan to attend BridgeValley anytime between July 1, 2021 & June 30, 2022, you need to complete the Free Application for Federal Student Aid (FAFSA).

 The BridgeValley Financial Aid Office is hosting FREE FAFSA workshops for our students and families!
 We will be available to help with creating FSA IDs, completing the application, and answering any financial aid questions in general.

-- Other Dates By appointment: contact Bonnie Edwards at firstname.lastname@example.org to schedule an appointment
+- Each Day Above By appointment Only: contact Bonnie Edwards at [email protected] to schedule an appointment

-Preregister for a FAFSA Workshop at email@example.com.
-Include your full name, B Number (if applicable), telephone number and the workshop you plan to attend.
+Preregister for a FAFSA Workshop by emailing us.
+Include your full name, B Number (if applicable), telephone number and the workshop you would like to attend.

 TIME TO RENEW YOUR FREE APPLICATION FOR FEDERAL STUDENT AID

 This is a great opportunity to receive assistance from financial aid professionals while completing your FAFSA!
 Students must submit the FAFSA every year to be considered for any federal or state student aid.